-7.6 Why am I getting FlexNet error -15: Cannot connect to floating license server system?
+6.6 Why am I getting FlexNet error -15: Cannot connect to floating license server system?

 If you are using ARM software products with a floating license, your workstation must be able to communicate with a server running FlexNet server software.
 If such communication cannot be established, a commonly reported FlexNet error code on the client is -15.

-Possible reasons for this are:
+Possible reasons for FlexNet error code -15 are:

-- the wrong license file is being referenced by the application program - the floating license server specified in the license file has not been started - you are using the wrong port@host information - the vendor daemon specified in the license file is not running - the hostname in the license file is not recognized by the system - the network between the client machine and the server machine is down
+- The wrong license file is being referenced by the application program. - The floating license server specified in the license file has not been started. - You are using the wrong port@host information. - The vendor daemon specified in the license file is not running. - The hostname in the license file is not recognized by the system. - The network between the client machine and the server machine is down.

 To solve these issues, check that you have started your floating license server or servers.
-See Chapter 9 Setting Up a Floating License Server.
 You must also check that your client have been correctly configured.
-See Chapter 5 Using a Floating License.
 The Tool Licensing FAQs on the ARM Technical Support website might also be helpful.